 In respect of foreign currency hedge effectiveness for future aircraft purchases, there is a high degree of judgement involved in assessing whether the future aircraft payments are still considered highly probable of occurring, and the timing of these future payments for aircraft.
 The timing of future payments for aircraft is dependent on the aircraft manufacturer's ability to meet forecast aircraft delivery schedules.

-As at March 31, 2023 the Group had entered into jet fuel forward contracts covering approximately 75% of its estimated requirements for fiscal year 2024 (with a further 5% covered by jet fuel call options) and approximately 14% of its estimated requirements for H1 fiscal year 2025.
+As at March 31, 2024 the Group had entered into jet fuel forward swap contracts covering approximately 70% of its estimated requirements for fiscal year 2025.
 The Group believes these hedges to be effective for hedge accounting purposes.